 Your brain needs fuel just like your body does.
 There are many brain-boosting supplements available, but some are synthetically produced.
-And the problem with the synthetic process of “isolating” a particular compound is that your body may not to recognize it the same way it recognizes the natural version.
+The problem with the synthetic process of “isolating” a compound for a supplement is that your body may not recognize it the same way it recognizes the natural version.

 If you’re looking for natural options, here are ten herbs proven to boost your brainpower:

 Madagascar Periwinkle or “Vinca” contains more than 400 active alkaloids.
 Vinca improves blood supply to the brain which increases the oxygen and glucose available for your brain to perform well.
 Vincristine, found in Periwinkle, is known to counter the decline in intellectual and academic abilities due to cancer-causing agents in children.
 The alkaloids in Periwinkle also raise levels of the neurotransmitter serotonin.

 Ginseng (Asian Ginseng, Oriental Ginseng, or Siberian Ginseng) is an adaptogenic herb used to help resist stress and boost energy, concentration, and mood — without the negative effects found in stimulants like caffeine.
 Ginseng can improve memory and attention, lengthen mental and physical endurance, and ease anxiety.
 Ginseng has been used as a natural alternative to synthetic ADHD and ADD medications, with fewer side effects.